LilianBoulard/prompt-forge/README.md

 # Stable Diffusion prompt forge

-This script aims to automate prompt generation for Stable Diffusion.
+This script aims to automate prompt generation for Stable Diffusion (and more generally, txt2img models such as MidJourney, Dall-E, etc.).

-It is an extension designed for [AUTOMATIC1111's Stable Diffusion Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+It is an extension designed for [AUTOMATIC1111's Stable Diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), but is also available as a standalone script.

+If you like the project, :star: it on Github, and share it to your SD friends!

 ## Install

+### AUTOMATIC1111 stable diffusion webui

 Like for any other AUTOMATIC1111 webui extension, go to the `Extension` tab, then into `Install from URL`, and paste this repo's URL (https://github.com/LilianBoulard/prompt-forge).
 Finally, click `Install`, reload the UI and you're ready to roll!